Air pollution, which kills more than 8 million people every year, is the biggest environmental health risk of our time.

 Airborne pollutants are responsible for about one third of deaths from stroke, chronic respiratory disease, and lung cancer, as well as one quarter of deaths from heart attack.
-Air pollution is also fundamentally altering our climate, with profound impacts on the health of the planet.
+Children are especially at risk: around 93% of those under 15 breathe air that harms their health and development.

-Air pollution comes from many sources—the most common are cookstoves and kerosene lamps, coal-fired power plants, vehicle emissions, industrial furnaces, wildfires, and sand and dust storms.
+Air pollution comes from many sources: the most common are cookstoves and kerosene lamps, coal-fired power plants, vehicle emissions, industrial furnaces, wildfires, and sand and dust storms.
 The problem is most acute in urban areas, particularly in Africa and Asia.
 In low- and middle-income countries, 98 per cent of cities with more than 100,000 inhabitants fail to meet the World Health Organization’s air quality guidelines.
+And the cost of inaction is staggering: the global economy could lose US$2.6 trillion annually by 2060.

 Find out more about UNEP’s work to improve air quality.